-22 years old, thought I’d have chronic pain forever, it got worse.
-Doctor took interest, diagnosed plantar plate tear.
-Pain getting worse each day post-op.
-Same old distinctive pain.
-Please please please please please tell me there are other answers if the surgery doesn’t work!!!
+I Am 22 years old and an avid runner.
+I thought I’d have chronic foot and toe pain forever– it got worse and worse over time.
+Had a Doctor diagnose it as a plantar plate tear.
+Pain getting worse each day.
+Pain never really changes.
+Some doctors are telling me surgery.
+Please tell me there are other answers if the surgery doesn’t work!!!

 1. Mortons Neuroma

 It is unfortunate that you have had no resolution of your pain.
 This implies that either the therapy was not successful or that the diagnosis was incorrect OR you have an overlapping condition.
 Either way there should be an answer.